Blog / Essential / How to Buy Corporate Bonds in India: Step-by-Step Guide for Investors

 FAQs

-Q. Are corporate bonds safe investments?
+Q. Are corporate bonds safe to invest in?

 A. Corporate bonds carry relatively more risk than government bonds due to the possibility of the issuing company defaulting.
 However, bonds issued by companies with strong credit ratings are generally considered safer.
 It’s essential to weigh these risks before investing.